 Yellow Iris has tall, skinny upright leaves that can grow up to 90 cm long and 3 cm wide.

 The flowers itself can grow up to 10 cm across and are a bright yellow.
 This plant also called Iris Pseudacorus.
 Hardy planting zones are 3-10.
 The growth of this plant is up to 1.5 meters tall.
 On some rare occasions, it can grow up to 2 meters.
 This plant looks outstanding when they are in bloom around a walkway or driveway, and they are easily grown and adds lots of colors.
 These flowers bring in a lot of color and brightness as they bloom and become beautiful.
 They grow in a large cluster, and the flowers seem to spring from the middle of the plant.
 The long stems allow the gorgeous flowers to fall mystically around the center of the plants.
-These work great to border sidewalks and also long driveways, and they also look amazing when used to create borders around gardens and natural areas.
+These work great to border sidewalks and also long driveways, and they also look fantastic when used to create borders around gardens and natural areas.
 They are bright, and they also bring in lots of life as they attract bees and gorgeous butterflies to a garden area.
-They can be divided as they grow to be large and the extra plants can be relocated and also shared with family and friends.
-These are very popular with homeowners because they are so very easy to grow and care for and for the fantastic color that they provide to all areas where they are planted.
+They can divide as they grow to be significant, and the extra plants can be relocated and also shared with family and friends.
+These are very popular with homeowners because they are so effortless to grow and care for and for the fantastic color that they provide to all areas where planted.

-The Yellow Iris are great to add to all areas.
+Yellow Iris are great to add to all areas.

 Hardy planting zone: 5 to 9